stanleyn/SuperNode/README.md

 # Examples

 **Main Function**
--`SuperNode.R` is the main function
+`SuperNode.R` is the main function

 -Inputs: